Skip to main content

 Summary Administration typically takes 3-6 months.
 Formal Administration takes 6-12+ months depending on estate complexity, creditor claims, and court backlog.

-Take our free assessment to understand whether you qualify for disposition, summary administration, or formal administration based on your specific situation.
+Take our free assessment to understand which probate procedure applies to your specific situation.

 Take Free Assessment